Progern/NewsApplication/README.md

 # NewsApplication

-Application that lets you read news about favorite topics from favorite headlines!
+Application that lets you read news about different topics from your favorite headlines!

 Currently using: